aroberge/ideas/README.md

 Many more examples can be found in the [documentation](https://aroberge.github.io/ideas/docs/html/).

+## Tools

+This project uses black for formatting, pytest for running tests, and flake8 for linting.

+## Contact:

+You can either file an issue or email me at <Andre.Roberge@gmail.com>.

+## License

+MIT - see the file listed above.

-## Infrequently asked questions ... and comments
+## Infrequently asked questions and comments

 The following imaginary dialogue has been created before anyone else knew about this project.